jmtsuji/Ca-Chlorohelix-allophototropha-RCI/comparative_genomics/README.md

 cd ../..
 ```
-The resuting tree file `BchIDH_aligned_masked.treefile` is plotted in Extended Data Figure 6.
+The resuting tree file `BchIDH_aligned_masked.treefile` is plotted in Figure S6.

 ### BchLNB/BchXYZ
 This is the most complex phylogeny.
 BchX/L, BchN/Y, and BchB/Z will be co-aligned, and then those files will be concatenated to produce the final figure.